-By Rachel K. Carson, MarCom Intern for Process Industries
+By Rachel K. Carson, MarCom Analyst for Process Industries

 When data comes to mind, what do you think of?
 It might be definitional, such as facts and statistics.
 For others, data might seem like a complicated scientific term for confusing numbers and industry jargon.
 Whichever way you see and define data, it is important to know that data is what drives today’s industrial success.
 This is especially true in the refining industry.
 Today, refiners are relying more and more on IIoT, or the Industrial Internet of Things, to help connect operations, collect better data, analyze that data, and act upon it to make better overall business decisions.